-There is a lot of skepticism surrounding primer and that’s totally fine!
+There’s a lot of skepticism surrounding primer and that’s totally fine!
 This is one of those products that I personally like using, but definitely don’t think it’s a necessity.
 In my case, I love a hydrating primer that makes my skin look soft and smooth.
 There are people with oily skin who find a lot of benefit in using mattifying primers to help them control oil production throughout the day.
 Unfortunately, there isn’t a universal primer for everyone.
-Get to know your skin and find the best one for you!#
+Get to know your skin and find the best one for you!

 For dry skin: The Smashbox Photo Finish Primerizer has been my personal favorite for almost a year now.
 It makes my skin feel so hydrated and plump.
-Another options is the BECCA First Light Priming Filter.
+Another option is the BECCA First Light Priming Filter.

 For combo and oily skin: I can’t speak from experience here, but from reading reviews and watching a lot of YouTube, the TATCHA Silk Canvas Primer and Cane & Austin Mattifying primer are two great options.

 Probably, the most important item of this minimal makeup essentials compilation.
 Lately, I haven’t felt the need to use foundation.
-Even before, I only ever used CC cream to even out my skin tone and have a clean canvas for the rest of my makeup.
+Even before, I only ever used CC creams to even out my skin tone and have a clean canvas for the rest of my makeup.
 If you do want more coverage, two “foundations” I love are the Thrive Causemetics Buildable Blur CC Cream and the IT Cosmetics Your Skin But Better CC Cream.
 Since I have been skipping foundation, I went on a huge concealer hunt.
 I use it to cover my dark circles, any redness (usually on my chin), darkness on the side of my nose, and any area that I would like to even out.

 With concealer, you also have to identify ones that work well for your needs.
 Since I prefer a more natural look, a heavy concealer like Tarte Cosmetic’s Shape Tape would look out of place.
 Concealers that have passed the test have been,